huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

-Surround yourself only with people you love and admire.
+Surround yourself with people you love and admire.
 Put yourself into rooms with a high density of value-aligned individuals.
-Reach out to people who are going to uplift you higher and living the life you want to live.
+Reach out to inspiring people who are going to uplift you higher and living the life you want to live.
 Find people who are genuinely rooting for you to succeed and truly wanting to see you to win.
 Hold on to these people like your life depends on them.

 You are the average of the five people you associate with most.
 The quality of your experiences will be largely determined by the people you surround yourself with.
+Find your tribe.